brohitbrose/linkedin-games/README.md

 - **Invariant B:** In addition to Invariant A holding true, at every step toward a solution, some $`m_i`$ may be finalized by simply considering either the row or the column that contains it.

-_Invariant A does not imply Invariant B_; Invariant B is inherently a separate, more aggressive assumption.
+_Invariant A does not imply Invariant B_; the latter is a stronger and independent assumption.
 Disproving the implication can be accomplished by identifying any partial grid with exactly one solution where no level of "single row" or "single column" reasoning can determine any cell.
 Consider the following grid: